jkammau97/Engineering_4_Notebook/README.md

 ### Reflection

 Had to remind myself how lists work in python.
-Just used a barebones approach to them, and i'll remember more about it later.
+I don't like how it outputs the brackets as well, but it's not a big deal so there's no reason to change it.
 I also had a problem where the variables were strings instead of integers.
 Just had to convert the inputs to ints using `int()`.

 ## Strings_and_Loops